-That being said, a large repertoire of material needed to be continually learned in order to keep their regular following, as well as their growing audience, coming back for more.
-This gave The Beatles the opportunity to perform the music that they loved, such as from the greats of rock and roll as well as rhythm and blues.
-The music of Elivs, Chuck Berry, Carl Perkins, Little Richard, Arthur Alexander, Larry Williams, Eddie Cochran, Gene Vincent and Ray Charles were to be regularly heard in their set list on any given night.
+Therefore, a large repertoire of material needed to be continually learned in order to keep their regular following, as well as their growing audience, coming back for more.
+This gave The Beatles the opportunity to perform the music that they loved, from the greats of rock and roll as well as rhythm and blues.
+The music of Elvis, Chuck Berry, Carl Perkins, Little Richard, Arthur Alexander, Larry Williams, Eddie Cochran, Gene Vincent and Ray Charles was to be regularly heard in their set list on any given night.

 The American girl group The Cookies probably wouldn’t fit into anyone’s list of favorite rock and roll groups, as it surely didn’t with The Beatles either.
 But The Beatles could definitely recognize a well written pop standard when they heard it.
-"With our manager Brian Epstein having a record shop - NEMS - we did have the opportunity to look around a bit more than the casual buyer," stated Paul McCartney from the liner notes of the album "On Air - Live At The BBC Volume 2."
-These liner notes also indicate that it was George Harrison, not Paul, who saw the potential in The Cookies single "Chains" and thereby purchased the record at "NEMS" record shop in December of 1962.
-By January 16th, they already perfected the song enough to perform it for BBC radio.
+"With our manager Brian Epstein having a record shop - NEMS - we did have the opportunity to look around a bit more than the casual buyer," stated Paul McCartney in the liner notes of the album "On Air - Live At The BBC Volume 2."
+These liner notes also indicate that it was George Harrison, not Paul, who saw the potential in The Cookies' single "Chains" and thereby purchased the record at "NEMS" record shop in December of 1962.
+By January 16th, they had already perfected the song enough to perform it for BBC radio.
 So in the last gasps of their Cavern Club days, they added the song “Chains” to their, by now, huge repertoire.
 Being fresh in their minds, it was chosen to grace their first British album “Please Please Me” as well as their first American LP.

 Gerry Goffin and Carole King